Home Defense Guest Writer: Kenzie Fitzpatrick

 Understanding Situational Awareness

 Having an understanding of how to persevere through chaos changed my mindset, my awareness and my life.
-One gave me the desire to not be a victim, the other gave me the confidence that I can protect myself.
+One not only gave me the desire to not be a victim, but the other also gave me the confidence that I can protect myself.
 Here’s what I’ve learned about situational awareness from all of this:

 1. Train for real-world situations.

 Your training is everything.
 How you train and how often you train could save your life.
 Since both of these incidents happened inside my home, I’ve trained to grab my shotgun from my bedside and navigate through hallways with it.
-I have put night sights on my home defense pistol and trained in the dark to grab it and align my sights.
+Night sights have been installed on my home defense pistol and I’ve trained in the dark to grab it and align my sights.

 I practice a lot with my concealed carry pistol and holster.
 I train to unholster my pistol and fire one-handed in case I’m carrying a purse, groceries, etc.